Effeilo/ergonomize.css/documentation.md

 <meta name="viewport" content="width=device-width">
 ```

-This module incorporates the basic principles of meta viewport but respecting the writing standards CSS.
+This module incorporates the basic principles of meta viewport while respecting the CSS standards.

 `@viewport` is very little supported by browsers at the moment, it remains however useful for Windows 8 Snap Mode, which does not support the meta viewport.